 \subsubsection{Data Aggregation in the \textit{Evaluator}}

 After receiving the encrypted quantities from all \textit{DO}s, the \textit{Evaluator} executes aggregation using the additive homomorphic operation `$\oplus$' of the paillier algorithm as:

-To this end, the \textit{Evaluator} derives the encrypted and aggregated intermediate quantities which help run the coordinate decent algorithm.
+To this end, the \textit{Evaluator} derives the encrypted and aggregated intermediate quantities, which help run the coordinate descent algorithm.
 Next, the \textit{Evaluator} will send them to the \textit{CSP} for decryption.